The 8 Best GPS Time Clock Apps (Compared Side-By-Side)

 Segmented tracking is an add-on product available for an additional $5/user/month.

-ClockShark is a GPS tracking app that’s built for construction and field services teams and has lots of features catered to the specific needs of those industries.
+ClockShark is a GPS tracking app that’s built specifically for construction and field services teams, and it has lots of features catered to the specific needs of those industries.

 GPS tracking in ClockShark works in the same way as the other time card apps on this list.
 You can capture employees’ locations when they clock in and out, or you can use GPSTrak to track their locations across the entire workday.
 However, it’s worth noting that GPSTrak isn’t quite real-time — it updates locations every 15-20 minutes.